 But, as a result, I get a lot of traffic from people who are looking for beet ideas!

-I’m starting with a low calorie hummus, that didn’t involve chickpeas.
+I’m wanted to make a low calorie hummus, that didn’t involve chickpeas.
 Sometimes chickpeas can be a bit gritty if your food processor isn’t strong enough.

 So, I just left them out altogether, and simply used the beets and tahini paste (or sesame seed paste) to make this spread.